James David Manning: Biography

 He became pastor at Bethelite Missionary Baptist Church several years after prison.
 After beginning study in 1982, Manning graduated from Union Theological Seminary in the City of New York where he was awarded a Master of Divinity in 1985.
-In 1991, he changed his church's name to ATLAH, an acronym for “All the Land Anointed Holy”.
+In 1991, he changed his church's name to ATLAH, an acronym for "All the Land Anointed Holy".

 Taxation controversies

 New York City authorities claim that ATLAH owes $1.02 million in unpaid taxes and unpaid water bills.
 In 2016 the church was due to be sold at a public auction, and The Ali Forney Center, a nonprofit organization providing transitional homes for homeless LGBT youth raised money to purchase it, reaching its target of $200,000 to buy the church.
 In September 2016, a judge vacated the foreclosure and sale order, ruling the property cannot be forced to be sold until such time that ATLAH is found to actually owe the taxes the city claims it owes.
 After the court ruling, Manning threatened to publicly burn the rainbow flag as a celebration, which caused the Ali Forney Center to organize a protest outside of the church.
-The case remains in the courts as of 2022.
+The case remained in the courts as of 2019.

 Views

 Criticism of homosexuality

 Manning has received some media coverage for his condemnations of homosexuality, which include calling for homosexuals to be stoned to death.
 Manning's views on homosexuality include the beliefs that "white homos are going to take the black woman's man".
 He calls for Harlem to be a "homo-free zone."

 In an interview with The Huffington Post, Manning stated, "The homosexual activists are flat-out lying about what Jesus would do regarding the detestable, abominable, diseased practice and act of homosexuality.
 They have been lying and saying that Jesus would simply love."
 Manning has stated that Starbucks will be "ground zero for spreading Ebola" in the United States because homosexuals frequent the stores and "a lot of bodily fluids" are exchanged.
 Manning has also stated that Starbucks puts semen in its coffees, and that millions of people around the world "really think that the taste of semen is quite a flavor."

+He admitted during an interview with The Young Turks that without his deep faith he would have already given in to the "sodomitical temptations", as he calls homosexuals "sodomites", which he claims to be the biblically correct term.